isw-kudos/huddo-docs/docs/boards/admin/manage-licences.md

 Your subscription will be updated automatically.

-## Buy Huddo Boards via MS teams
+## Buy Huddo Boards via Microsoft Teams

-As an O365 administrator, you can buy Huddo Boards for your organisation via MS Teams.
+As an O365 administrator, you can buy Huddo Boards for your organisation via Microsoft Teams.

-Navigate to Huddo Boards MyBoards Dashboard via More Added Apps in MS Teams and under your profile image locate `Admin Settings.`
+Navigate to Huddo Boards MyBoards Dashboard via More Added Apps in Microsoft Teams and under your profile image locate `Admin Settings.`

 ![](img/buy-kudosboards-msteams1.png)